jvhoof/ngf-azure-templates/Playground/PAYG-DHA/README.md

-# Barracuda CloudGen Firewall for Azure - Pay As You Go High Availability Cluster in an Availability Set using an Internal Standard Load Balancer
+# Barracuda CloudGen Firewall for Azure - Pay As You Go, Standalone, High Availability Cluster

 ## Introduction